Stanford MBA Interview Overview.

 - (Behavioral Question) Tell me a time when you deal with a difficult team member.

-- (Behavioral Question) Tell me a time when you can’t make the deadline and what you did.
+- (Behavioral Question) Tell me a time when you were under a tight deadline.

-- (Behavioral Question) Tell me a time when your belief was challenged.
+- (Behavioral Question) Tell me a time when someone persuaded you to change your opinion.